imt-mobisyst/mb6-space/README.md

 First install the OS on your machine:

-- On a _Raspberry Pi_ you can follows the guides: [Ubuntu22.04 on the Pi3](./docs/configure-pi3.md)
+- On a _Raspberry Pi_ you can follows the guides: [Ubuntu22.04 on A Pi3 computer](./docs/configure-pi3.md)
 - On a _x86_ machine get help from the communty: [official website](https://ubuntu.com/) - [french community](https://www.ubuntu-fr.org/)
+- To configure a standard PC station: [Ubuntu22.04 on a PC Station](./docs/configure-station.md)

+### ROS2 dev. environment-22.04 LTS

-You can go through the manual instructions or execute the appropriate install scrips:
+Otherwize, you can go through the manual instructions or execute the appropriate install scrips in [bin](./bin) directory:

-- `bin/install-pi3.sh` - for a fresh pibot version of Ubuntu Server 22.04.
-- `bin/install-station.sh` - for a fresh desktop Ubuntu 22.04 for PC Station.
+- [install-dev](./bin/install-ros.sh) - install ROS iron from the official repo.
-- `bin/install-ros.sh` - install ROS iron from the official repo.
+- [install-ros](./bin/install-ros.sh) - install ROS iron from the official repo.
-- `bin/install-realsense.sh` - install classical modules: RealSense, Hokuyo-LaserRange
+- [install-realsense](./bin/install-realsense.sh) - install dev. environement: RealSense

-### ROS2 Installation
+## Manual Installation

 ([install-ros.sh](./bin/install-ros.sh))